bokoch/filament-timezone-issue/README.md

 9. On the posts page open filters menu and pick date for "**Published Date From**" or/and "**Published Date To**"
 10. After picked values will be applied, you will see them in browser url string and filter indicator.
-After that refresh browser page with applied filters and you will see that picked filter date is increasing by configured timezone with each page refresh.
+After that refresh the browser page with applied filters and you will see that picked filter date is increasing by configured timezone with each page refresh.